 Let’s say that the blue sine wave has a positive polarity and the pink sine wave has a negative polarity.

-It’s critical to note that reverse polarity does not mean 180° out-of-phase, through they both yield the same visual and auditory result.
+It’s critical to note that reverse polarity does not mean 180° out-of-phase, though both yield the same visual and auditory result.

 Microphone polarity describes 1 of 2 things: